 Distinguishing Good Debt From Bad Debt

 Unfortunately, there are many other scenarios that could lead anyone into debt.
-While housing costs can be particularly troublesome, you yourself might be experiencing a totally different situation, such as credit card debt, a car accident, job loss or even a medical issue that’s preventing you from working.
+While housing costs can be particularly troublesome in Richmond, you yourself might be experiencing a totally different situation, such as credit card debt, a car accident, job loss or even a medical issue that’s preventing you from working.
 Whatever the reason may be, let’s get a jump on things and talk about some ways of reversing the flow of debt.

 Before we discuss debt consolidation any further, it’s a good first step to learn how to distinguish ‘good debt’ from ‘bad debt’.
 We know, it’s funny to think about the fact that some debt is necessary and, for that matter, beneficial for your finances, while some can totally ruin them.
 Let’s look at a breakdown: